 Greetings and welcome!

-Hi, I’m Kate Aneth—author of soaring high fantasy.
+Hi, I’m Kate—author of soaring high fantasy.
 Thanks for stopping by.
 Until I release my debut novels, this site will be pretty bare bones.

-First up is a prequel novelette that will be part of an anthology of shorter stories—links in the chain leading to the events of the main story of the Ride the Wild Sky Saga:
+First up is a prequel novel that will be part of an anthology of shorter tales—links in the chain leading to the events of the main story of the Ride the Wild Sky Saga:

 Join Kate's Newsletter